brissone/HTML5-Music-Theory-GUI/README.txt

 ------------------------------------------------------------------------------

-This component makes calls to the YUI Javascript library, which is free to use under the following license (http://yuilibrary.com/license/)
+The Music Theory GUI component makes calls to the YUI Javascript library, which can be used under the following license (http://yuilibrary.com/license/):

 Software License Agreement (BSD License)
-Copyright © 2013 Yahoo!
+Copyright Â© 2013 Yahoo!
 Inc. All rights reserved.

 Redistribution and use of this software in source and binary forms, with or without modification, are permitted provided that the following conditions are met: